shubha229/quizApplication-backend/README.md

-# 🧠 Quiz Application Backend
+# 🧠 Quiz Application giveBackend
 A lightweight Node.js + Express backend for a dynamic quiz platform.
 Handles question fetching, domain listing, and score storage in MongoDB.